 What experience do you have in terms of photographing newborns and how safe are your practices?

 Your baby’s safety is paramount to me and for this reason I choose poses that I feel are best for your baby.
 I will assess when I meet your baby which poses I think are best for your baby.
 Some poses may not be suited to every baby for various reasons.
 I will never pose your baby into a pose that I am not comfortable doing.
-I member of the BANPAS, an association that promotes safe working practices.
+I am a pro member of the BANPAS, an association that promotes safe working practices.

 In my time as a newborn photographer I have photographed a range of babies and situations – challenges too, and have used a combination of techniques to learn and hone my craft.
 Being both safe and patient comes natural to me when photographing babies and children.